Table of Contents

 Time to pay it forward!

 Things have changed a great deal since I purchased my weather station in 2019.
-Barometer set up instructions and calibration procedures that should increase accuracy are markedly different from just a few years ago.
+The new barometer set up instructions and calibration procedures presented here, will greatly increase accuracy and simplify the initial set-up of your barometer.
 Hopefully, you will find this wiki as a useful resource for all things barometric.

 Note: Although I may be referring to mainly Ecowitt weather stations, these tutorials also apply to the other Fine Offset manufactured brands like Ambient Weather and other re-branded (clone) equipment.
-Despite the different names, the hardware and barometer firmware is identical.
+Despite the different names, the hardware and barometer firmware is the same.

 Basics of the atmosphere